Lakshit1996/easy-web-attacks/README.md

 # easy-web-attacks
-A collection of web attacks for lazy people.
+It is a collection of web attacks for lazy people.